ViniciusAriel/operatingsystems_project/README.md

-# Terminal Executor - Operating Systems and Exercises - Final Project
+# Terminal Executioner - Operating Systems and Exercises - Final Project

 This project implements a server and player code for a "Hangman's Game".
 It can be played by multiple people together.